-The group operates an employee share option plan.
-The bonus element over the exercise price for the grant of options is recognised as an expense in the Statement of Comprehensive Income in the period(s) when the benefit is earned.
+The Group operates an Employee Share Option Plan (ESOP).
+The bonus element over the exercise price for the grant of options is recognised as an expense in the Consolidated Statement of Comprehensive Income in the period(s) when the benefit is earned.
 The value of the bonus element is calculated using a Binomial option pricing model.
 This model requires the input of a number of variables including an estimate of future volatility and a risk free interest rate.
-Volatility is estimated based on the historical movements in the Company's share price since listing on the Australian Stock Exchange.
+Volatility is estimated based on the historical movements in the Company's share price since listing on the ASX.
 The risk free interest rate is the Reserve Bank of Australia's cash rate at the options grant date.